openedx/openedx-filters/docs/concepts/openedx-filters.rst

 #.
 Each subsequent function receives the output from the previous function and returns its modified output until all functions have been executed.

 #.
-Additionally, at any point in the pipeline, a developer can halt execution by raising an exception, based on conditions defined in the processing logic, to stop the application flow.
+At any point in the pipeline, a developer can halt execution by raising an exception, based on conditions defined in the processing logic, to stop the application flow.
+Let's assume that :math:`f_{2}` raises an exception instead of returning the modified arguments ``kwargs_2``.
 In this case, the pipeline stops, and the pipeline tooling raises the exception to the caller as the final output.
 From there the caller can handle the exception as needed.

 #.
 If no exceptions are raised, the pipeline continues executing the functions until the final function :math:`f_{n}` has been executed.